vivishno/aml/README.md

-## 7.Arm template to deploy azure resources
+## Arm template to deploy azure resources
 The workflow file 'deploy_infra.yml' uses action 'mlopstemplates/aml_configure' to deploy arm template to azure.
 Arm Template is present in './cloud/.azure/' folder (default name='arm_deploy.json') is used to deploy azure resources to azure .
 It uses the parameters provided in file 'azure.params.json' to create new resources or update the resources if they are already present.
 ### Documentation of template file parameters